Outbreak Romaine Lettuce

 E. Coli Symptoms and Causes

-The first step in fighting an E. Coli infection is knowing that you actually have it.
-Below, you will learn the symptoms of an E. Coli infection as well as the ways you could have contracted the infection.
+Knowing you have this illness is the first step in fighting an E. Coli infection and trying to reduce the chance of spreading it to others.
+Below, you’ll learn the symptoms of an E. Coli infection and how you could have contracted the disease.
 Keep in mind that symptoms and causes can be different for different people.

 Symptoms of E. Coli